FahimKamal/UE5_LevelDesign/README.md

 ## 🔮 Future Plans (Within This Project's Scope)

-*   Regularly update this README with progress, screenshots, and learnings for both levels.
+*   Regularly update this README with progress, actual screenshots/video, and learnings for both levels.
 *   Develop both greyboxes to meet all requirements of the Coursera module.
 *   Create a 30-second to 1-minute cinematic fly-through video showcasing key aspects of both the SP and MP levels.
 *   Capture compelling screenshots for each level.